 BWB has been involved extensively, providing engineering advice on transportation, highways, flooding and also playing a key role in the production of the Development Consent Order (DCO).
 The early stages of developing the DCO saw BWB set up and chair the transport working group for the scheme, which included representatives from the 6 highway authorities.

-The working group was set up in of the site's location adjacent to M1 junction 24 and close to 3 county borders, together with the complex, multi-modal transport issues to be tackled by the Transport Assessment (TA).
-The working group was successful in steering the production of the TA and related ES chapters to the satisfaction of all the participating highway authorities.
+The working group was set up with all of the highway authorities that cover or are close to EMG, given its location adjacent to M1 junction 24 and close to 3 county borders.
+The working group was successful in steering the production of the complex, multi-modal transport issues dealt with by the Transport Assessment (TA).
+TA and related ES chapters were produced to the satisfaction of all the participating highway authorities.

 HS2 Impacts: The announcement of the initial route for the Leeds leg of HS2 was made during the early DCO consultation stage.
 The published line included a tunnel beneath East Midlands Airport and the northern portal was located centrally in the development, effectively bisecting the site and jeopordising the viability of the proposals.
 BWB was instrumental in developing technically feasible alternative route options for HS2, including extension of the airport tunnel, in order to protect the EM Gateway project status and viability.
 The HS2 team were able to agree to the tunnel extension option, allowing both projects to move forward through their respective planning processes.

 Flood Risk: BWB have prepared the Flood Risk Assessment and related ES chapter for the development and the associated rail and highway works.
 This involved extensive watercourse modelling for both local watercourses and the Rivers Soar and Trent to assist in developing flood risk mitigation acceptable to the Environment Agency.